Skip to content

 await app.init()

-If you don't need the UI and just want the spec object (for SDK generation, CI validation, etc.), call mapToSwaggerSpec() directly:
+If you just want the spec object (for SDK generation, CI validation, etc.), request spec.json programmatically through the HTTP adapter — no server needs to be listening:

 ts